Max Bruch: Works

 In the realm of chamber music, Bruch is not well known, although his "Eight Pieces for Clarinet, Viola, and Piano" are occasionally revived, there being very little other music written for this rare combination of instruments.
-As with Brahms, who had produced his clarinet compositions with a particular clarinettist in mind, so did Bruch write these trios for a particular clarinettist, his own son Max.
-These pieces do not stand alone, however, in Bruch's output.
-Nevertheless, he wrote many pieces in the chamber music tradition, of which his septet is noteworthy.
-His first major pieces, composed at the start of his career, are two string quartets that are similar in tone and intensity to Schumann's string quartets (Op.
+As with Brahms and Weber who produced clarinet compositions with a particular clarinetist in mind, so did Bruch write these trios for a particular clarinettist, his own son Max.
+He also wrote many other pieces in the chamber music tradition, of which his septet is noteworthy.
+His first major chamber pieces, composed at the start of his career, are two string quartets that are similar in tone and intensity to Schumann's string quartets (Op.
 41).
 The composition of his second piano quintet is intriguing, as he began the composition while conductor of the Liverpool Philharmonic Society.
 Although written for amateurs, it is a fair composition and was completed only after Bruch, having left Liverpool, was gently persuaded to finish the last movement.

 Sir Donald Tovey wrote "I find myself entirely in agreement with the writer of the article in Grove's Dictionary who says that Bruch's greatest mastery lies in the treatment of chorus and orchestra."
 Tovey went on to praise in particular Odysseus: Szenen aus der Odyssee (Odysseus: Scenes from The Odyssey), op.
 41, for chorus, soloists and orchestra, and a Kyrie and Sanctus.

 In 1918, toward the end of his life, Bruch once more considered smaller ensembles with the composition of two string quintets, of which one served as the basis for a string octet, written in 1920 for four violins, two violas, cello, and a double bass.
 This octet is somewhat at odds with the innovative style of the decade.
 While composers such as Schönberg and Stravinsky were part of the forward-looking modern trend, Bruch and others tried to keep composing within the Romantic tradition, avoiding the revolutionary spirit of the era.
 All three of these late chamber works exhibit a 'concertante' style in which the first violin part is predominant and contains much of the musical interest.
 By the time they came to be performed professionally for the first time, in the 1930s, Bruch's reputation had deteriorated and he was known only for the famous Concerto.